gfagerlind/jenkins-opinionated/README.md

 This means that you can with relative confidence get jenkins back up in a short time after a data storage crash or after a major version lift.
-### Put the "configuration as code" together with the source code of the product
-This is why this example uses as little [JCasC](jenkins_server_bootstrap/jenkins.yaml) as possible - its a means to an end.

->*__NOTE__* The jenkins_server_bootstrap would *not* be in the source code repo in this example - since it will not stay consistent with the running server.

-The idea is that all the features are created and defined by the development community, you can as a developer, in this system create your own new "gocd" or "zuul", test it and deploy it just like any regular product change.

-If you instead take the segregation approach the tendency is that you will split the community, in a way that does not benefit value flow.

 ### Hand over "emergency valve" functions, like priority etc to the development community
 In these examples you can quite easily put your own change set on higher priority up until merge,